teambit/docs/docs/getting-started/1-quick-start.md

 title: Tutorial
 ---

-In this tutorial you will use Bit to build a full stack application out of common frameworks and libraries using component driven development and modern technologies.
+In this tutorial you will use Bit to create an app, bottom up, from elementary components to full (component) pages.

+The components you'll create will be independent and shareable.
+You'll export them to a remote scope to make them available for other projects.

+You will also import and use a component from a remote scope.

 ## Install Bit